volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-should-i-use.md

 1. The browser makes a request to the server:

-   \- "Hey, server!
+   \- "Hey, bro!
 Could you send me the contents of the website?"
 2. The server answers the browser with a simple HTML structure, containing links to all styles and JavaScript files:

    \- "Ok, here you go!"
 3. The browser downloads all JavaScript files:

    \- "Thanks, buddy.
 I see there are some JavaScript files.
 Let's download them first."
-4. The browser executes React code:
+4. The browser executes JavaScript:

    \- "The download is complete.
 Time to run the scripts."
 5. If no errors occurred during the execution, the app is ready for use: